How to know if you live in an illegal unit

 It’s possible that the Planning Commission will not approve a change in use.
 Certainly, the tenants in the unit should attend the hearing before the Commission and explain that they live there and will have a difficult time finding a place they can afford.

-right to live in safe and decent housing
+You have a right to live in safe and decent housing

 Even if you live in an illegal unit, under California Civil Code Section 1941.1, landlords must provide the same standard of habitability as with any other apartment, including:

-- Plumbing, electricity and gas facilities in good working order.
+- Plumbing, electricity and gas facilities in good working order

-- Adequate and safe permanent heating facilities.
+- Adequate and safe permanent heating facilities

-- Electrical lighting, with wiring and electrical equipment which conforms with the applicable law at the time of installation, and maintained in good working order.
+- Electrical lighting, with wiring and electrical equipment which conforms with the applicable law at the time of installation, and maintained in good working order

-- Floors, stairways and railings maintained in good repair.
+- Floors, stairways and railings maintained in good repair

-- An adequate number of containers for garbage and rubbish.
+- An adequate number of containers for garbage and rubbish

-- Buildings and grounds which are free of rubbish, garbage, rodents and other pests.
+- Buildings and grounds which are free of rubbish, garbage, rodents, and other pests

 The situation is more complicated if you live in a warehouse or basement or other site not zoned for residential use.
 A warehouse could be in an area zoned for commercial use only.
 A basement could be in a condition that makes it incapable of being legalized.

-Remember: you may have rights in a warehouse or other type space, depending on the circumstances.
+Remember: You may have rights in a warehouse or other type space, depending on the circumstances.
 You could be under rent control and/or just cause protection.
 Especially if the building was built before 1979 and there is more than one area of the building that is being rented.

 If you think you live in an illegal unit and there are repairs that need to be done, contact the Code Enforcement Outreach Program (CEOP) at our office.
 CEOP is a collaborative effort of the Department of Building Inspections and tenant and landlord community-based organizations that work together to resolve repair problems.